axoflow/axosyslog-core-docs/content/app-man-syslog-ng/syslog-ng.8.md

 - `--no-caps`

-    Run {{% param "product.ose" %}} as root, without capability-support.
+    Run {{% param "product.abbrev" %}} as root, without capability-support.
 This is the default behavior.
-On Linux, it is possible to run {{% param "product.ose" %}} as non-root with capability-support if {{% param "product.ose" %}} was compiled with the `--enable-linux-caps` option enabled.
+On Linux, it is possible to run {{% param "product.abbrev" %}} as non-root with capability-support if {{% param "product.abbrev" %}} was compiled with the `--enable-linux-caps` option enabled.
 (Run `syslog-ng --version` to display the list of enabled build parameters.)

-    To run {{% param "product.ose" %}} with specific capabilities, use the `--caps` option.
+    To run {{% param "product.abbrev" %}} with specific capabilities, use the `--caps` option.

 - `--persist-file <persist-file>` or `-R <persist-file>`